Connect with others who understand.

 • A urine analysis

-• Imaging tests
+• Imaging tests such as X-rays or CT scans

-If you are diagnosed with SLE, your care team will likely include your primary care physician and a rheumatologist.
+If you’re diagnosed with SLE, your care team will likely include your primary care physician and a rheumatologist.
 Depending on your needs, you may see other doctors who treat SLE, including a nephrologist (a specialist in kidney disease) or a cardiologist — SLE is associated with a higher risk of heart disease.

 4. Treating SLE Requires a Personalized Approach

-Although there is no cure for SLE, researchers continue to develop new therapies to help manage symptoms, improve quality of life, and prevent organ damage.
+Although there is no cure for SLE, researchers continue to develop therapies to help manage symptoms, improve quality of life, and prevent organ damage.
 The treatment plan you and your doctor decide on together will depend on factors such as your:

 • Age